2 fatal shootings in Bronx delis lead to calls for added safety measures

 The shooting came on the heels of another murder inside the B & A Gourmet Deli at East 137th and Brook Avenue in Mott Haven Friday evening.

-Police say the gunman walked into the store and opened fire without saying a word, killing Yehya Almunster, who recently became a U.S. citizen and was expected a child with his wife.
+Police say the gunman walked into the store and opened fire without saying a word, killing Yehya Almunster, who recently became a U.S. citizen and was expecting a child with his wife.

+Police announced Wednesday that 33-year-old Leonard Nieves was arrested and charged with murder, manslaughter and criminal possession of a weapon in connection to Almunster's death.

+Detectives said the suspect had an ongoing dispute with the deli worker and felt disrespected.

 On Wednesday, the Yemeni American Merchants Association was joined by public officials and Qutiash's father to call for added safety measures, including arming clerks and installing panic buttons.